JaySLee/covid/README.md

   - Thin <red>red</red> horizontal line indicates last count of new cases.
   - [010722:] Thick <green>green</green> line indicates % of total population double vaxxed (where 100% is level with the highest new cases point on the graph).
 Numbers are weekly.
     + Dashed green line indicates % with only single dose.
   - [010722:] Thick <blue>blue</blue> line indicates % of 18+ population boostered.
-RIVM updates numbers twice a week (so some flat areas will appear in the graph).
+RIVM updates numbers twice a week.
 I started collecting this only recently and RIVM does not publish historical numbers.
   - [122821:] Lockdowns/measures (vertical lines):
     - _**Non-gray vertical lines** indicate when restrictions are enacted_ (solid <red>red</red> vertical line) or lifted (dashed <green>green</green> vertical line).
     - Thickness of line indicates severity of lockdown or extent of the loosening of restrictions.